-This linker error is given where a stack alignment conflict is detected in object code.
+This linker error is given when you specify the --strict_preserve8_require8 option and a stack alignment conflict is detected in object code.
 The ABI for the Arm® Architecture suggests that code maintains eight-byte stack alignment at its interfaces.
-Eight-byte stack alignment permits efficient use of LDRD and STRD instructions to access eight-byte aligned double and long long data types.
+This alignment permits efficient use of LDRD and STRD instructions to access eight-byte aligned double and long long data types.

-Symbols such as ~PRES8 and REQ8 are Build Attributes of the objects:
+Symbols such as ~PRES8 and REQ8 are used in place of Build Attributes of the objects:

-- PRES8 means that the object preserves eight-byte alignment of the stack. - ~PRES8 means that the object does NOT preserve eight-byte alignment of the stack (~ meaning NOT). - REQ8 means that the object requires eight-byte alignment of the stack.
+- PRES8 means that the object preserves eight-byte alignment of the stack. - ~PRES8 means that the object does not preserve eight-byte alignment of the stack (~ meaning NOT). - REQ8 means that the object requires eight-byte alignment of the stack.

-This link error typically occurs in two cases:
+This link error typically occurs in the following cases: